 Presented by Jen Woodhouse of the House of Wood.

-When fall is in the air, there’s no better way to celebrate than with family.
-These DIY Fall Crafts are simple, fun and very budget-friendly.
-Use this guide to make salt dough ornaments, pinecone turkeys and the cutest pumpkin path anywhere.
+When fall is in the air, there’s no better way to celebrate than with the people you love.
+These DIY fall crafts are simple, fun and very budget friendly.
+This guide will show you how to make salt dough leaf ornaments, pine cone turkeys and a felt pumpkin patch.

 Make Leaf Ornaments